charliehoward/NorthPoint-Installer/README.md

 Sets the default browser to either Google Chrome or Mozilla Firefox depending on what has been selected, or Firefox if both are selected.

 ### Changelog

+###### Update 3.9.0.0

+Updated Chandler's Ford IP address.
+Removed custom wallpaper and theme installation.
+Wallpaper option has been replaced with the option to install Bing wallpaper that will grab a new wallpaper everyday.
+Removed wallpaper support on Windows 7.

 ###### Update 3.8.1.1